SirMoM/Godot-Mirror/README.md

 # Godot Mirror

-A program to Mirror Files and Dictionaries on the Windows Plattform.
-Made with the [Godot Engine](https://godotengine.org) 3.1
-This program was created by [Sir.MoM](https://github.com/SirMoM).
+A program to Mirror Files and Dictionaries on the Windows platform.
+Made with the [Godot Engine](https://godotengine.org) 3.1 This program was created by [Sir.MoM](https://github.com/SirMoM).
 Visit the [repository](https://github.com/SirMoM/Godot-Mirror) to file bug reports or contribute!